-Prior to joining the Institute, Sonia worked as an adjunct assistant professor of public health at Benedict College, where she taught courses on human diseases, drugs and society, and general health and wellness.
+Prior to joining the Institute, Sonia worked as an adjunct public health instructor at Benedict College, where she taught courses on human diseases, drugs and society, and general health and wellness.
 She spent several years working for the South Carolina Department of Health and Environmental Control’s Bureau of Maternal and Child Health, and as a youth drug abuse prevention program coordinator for the Lexington – Richland Alcohol and Drug Abuse Council in Columbia, South Carolina.
 She has also worked as a legal intern for the U.S. Dept. of Health and Human Services in the Office of Civil Rights, where she was part of a team that developed, interpreted, and enforced policy for federal health and civil rights laws such as HIPAA, the Affordable Care Act, the Americans with Disabilities Act and the Civil Rights Act of the 1964.

 In addition to her extensive work in public health, Sonia founded a consulting business to offer professional grant research, proposal writing, strategic planning, and evaluation services to non-profit organizations, schools, faith-based organizations, and businesses.
 Sonia is a Certified Health Education Specialist and a Certified Grants Consultant.

 Sonia is also a practicing attorney in the state of Maryland, and an active member of the Bar Association of Montgomery County, Maryland’s pro bono program, where she provides free legal representation and advice to low-income residents.

 Sonia holds a Juris Doctor and Master of Public Health from the University of South Carolina, and a Bachelor of Arts in Anthropology from Temple University.